 So how can we integrate an awareness of the environment into project management?

 But being an environmentally aware project manager is not simply about these basic and obvious steps.
-It is also about viewing the product to be delivered in an environmental light, particularly where production methods may not be energy-efficient or where the end-product itself may not be energy-efficient, for example, by constantly mining new metals when, in fact, it is more efficient to re-use certain metals from old, discarded equipment.
+It is also about viewing the product to be delivered in an environmental light, particularly where production methods may not be energy-efficient or where the end-product itself may not be eco-friendly, for example, by constantly mining new metals when, in fact, it is more efficient to re-use certain metals from old, discarded equipment.

-Take as an example Apple which, as an organisation, is dedicated to the productions of mobile devices and other products that are energy efficient.
+Take as an example Apple which, as an organisation, is dedicated to the production of mobile devices and other products that are energy efficient.
 The energy that a device uses when plugged in adds to the environmental footprint of the firm that produced the device.
 That energy consumed also contributes to the environmental footprint of the owner of the device so by producing and using an energy efficient product the owner benefits by a reduction in their electricity bills and the business benefits from the lower costs of energy-efficient production.
 Both the producer and the user jointly contribute to a lowering of greenhouse gas emissions from power plants and consequently to a lowering of the environmental impact.

-So every project has the opportunity to improve its environmental credentials in both small and large ways and a professionally trained project manager adept at making the most of limited resources is well-placed to have an influence over decisions, large and small, that might have an environmental impact on projects that they lead and direct.
+So every project has the opportunity to improve its environmental credentials in both small and large ways and a professionally qualified project manager adept at making the most of limited resources is well-placed to have an influence over decisions, large and small, that might have an environmental impact on projects that they lead and direct.